-Causes of Osteochondritis Dissecans
+Causes and Pathophysiology of Osteochondritis Dissecans

 Initially, the cartilage overlying an area of dissecans appears to be normal, but with loss of subchondral bony support, it undergoes degenerative changes resulting in softening, fibrillation, fissuring of the cartilage.
 The cartilage loses its sheen also.

 Local trauma can cause separation of the subchondral bony fragment.